Browser outdated: Flight search is not supported in IE version 10 or lesser. Please visit malaysiaairlines.com with supported browser.

 Tan Sri Shahril Ridza bin Ridzuan is a Non-Executive Director of Malaysia Airlines Berhad and Malaysia Aviation Group Berhad.
 He currently chairs the Board Nomination and Remuneration Committee.

 He is appointed as Director and Chairman of Axiata Group Berhad effective 29 November 2021 and 1 January 2022, respectively.
+He is currently the Director of Ekuiti Nasional Berhad, Iskandar Waterfront Holdings Sdn.
+Bhd., Right Sentiments Sdn.
+Bhd. and Kuantan Agrofood Park Sdn.
+Bhd.
 He was previously the Managing Director of Khazanah Nasional Berhad, the position he held until 16 July 2021.
 Prior to that, he was the former Chief Executive Officer of the Employees Provident Fund (“EPF”) of Malaysia since April 2013 after he served as a Deputy Chief Executive Officer (Investments).
 During his tenure at EPF, he served as a Non-Executive Board Member of Media Prima Berhad, Malaysia Building Society Berhad, Malaysian Resources Corporation Berhad (“MRCB”) and IJN Holdings Sdn Bhd.

 Prior to joining EPF, he was the Managing Director of MRCB, where he was responsible for developing Kuala Lumpur Sentral into one of the main commercial centres in Malaysia.
 He previously served at Pengurusan Danaharta Nasional Berhad where he was involved in corporate recovery and credit restructuring following the 1997 Asian financial crisis.